reymon359/book-sentences/the-pragmatic-programmer/README.md

 Everything depends on automation... ...And once you introduce manual steps (“just for this one part...”) you’ve broken a very large window... ...Always remember _Software Entropy_.
 Always.

+### Topic 52 Delight Your Users

+> When you enchant people, your goal is not to make money from them or to get them to do what you want, but to fill them with great delight.
+> — Guy Kawasaki

+Our goal as developers is to _delight users_.
+That’s why we’re here.

+How do you unearth their expectations, then?
+Ask a simple question:
+> How will you know that we’ve all been successful a month (or a year, or whatever) after this project is done?

+It’s these expectations of business value that really count—not just the software project itself.
+The software is only a means to these ends.